 - Straight/ heterosexual

 - Gay/ Lesbian/ homosexual

 - Bisexual

 - Pansexual

 - Choose not to disclose

 - Prefer to self-describe:

-When would you like staff to use your pronouns and chosen name?
+When would you like staff to use \ Jour propoune and chosen name? vviieli would v you like stall to use t your promouns and CHOSEII Haille (

 - Always

 - In private only

 - Other, specify:

 What sex were you assigned at birth?